 What Is the DeMarker Indicator?

-The DeMarker indicator (also known as simply DeM) is an oscillator that derives its values by comparing the maximum and minimum prices achieved in the current time period with the equivalent prices achieved in the previous period.
-From this comparison, the indicator attempts to assess the directional bias of the market.
+The DeMarker indicator is an oscillator that derives its values by comparing the maximum and minimum prices achieved in the current time period, with the equivalent prices achieved in the previous period.
+From this comparison, the DeMarker indicator attempts to assess the directional bias of the market.
 At the same time, it indicates overbought and oversold conditions, and from these, attempts to identify points of trend exhaustion.

-It is broadly based on principles espoused by technical analyst Tom DeMark, though the original indicator used no smoothing.
-The version in MetaTrader 4 uses simple moving averages to smooth component values, as we shall see.
-Though the indicator was originally devised with daily price bars in mind, it should be applicable to any time frame you are interested in, since it is based on relative price data.
+Though the DeMarker oscillator was originally devised with daily price bars in mind, it can be used on any time frame you are interested in, since it is based on relative price data.

 First, we want to look at the high values.
-So over our number of periods, N, we look at each bar and see how the high compares to the previous high.
-If the current high is smaller than the previous high, we record a value of 0.
-If it is greater than the previous high, we record the difference between the two as our value.
-We call these values DeMMAX.
-Our numerator is a simple moving average of the DeMMAX values over the period N.
+Over the number of periods, 'N', the high of each bar is compared to the previous high.
+If the current high is lower than the previous high, a value of 0 is recorded.
+If it is greater than the previous high, the difference between the two is recorded as the value.
+These values are called 'DeMMAX'.
+The numerator is a simple moving average of the DeMMAX values over the period 'N'.

-Now, we also look at our low values.
-We look at each bar and see how the low compares to the previous low.
-If the current low is higher than the previous low, we record a value of 0.
-If the current low is lower than the previous low, we record the difference between the two as our value.
-We call these values DeMMIN.
-We take a simple moving average of these values over the period N. We then add this to the numerator to give us our denominator.
+Now, we look at the low values, by looking at each bar and seeing how the low compares to the previous low.
+If the current low is higher than the previous low, a value of 0 is recorded.
+If the current low is lower than the previous low, the difference between the two is recorded as the value.

 DEM = SMA(DeMMAX) [SMA(DeMMAX) + SMA(DeMMIN)]